User Guide

 -

-will show the full details of the person with the specified index.
+show 1will show the full details of the person with the specified index.

 Clearing all entries : clear